Guidelines for Visitors

 If you come across any tools and equipment, please leave them where they are so those to whom they belong can find them back!
-If you use tools make sure they get back to where they belong!
+If you use tools make sure they get back to where they belong, or where you found them!
 If you don’t know: ask!

 Snakes, Scorpions and other Crawlers

 When walking or climbing on the mountain be on the lookout for snakes and scorpions - give them time to hide.
 Bites are rare but best to avoid!
 And yes, some snakes are poisonous ...

 Be aware there are ticks.
 Make sure you have pincers and check regularly, especially after working with firewood and brushwood, playing with dogs and cats etc.

 The fire hazard is significant anytime of the year and open fires should only be started in places allocated for that purpose and in outspoken agreement with your host.
 At no time should fires be left unattended!